pakdad-mousavi/algorithms/README.md

 - Node.js (v16 or above)
 - `pnpm`, `npm`, or `yarn`

+Then, copy `.env.example` to `.env` in the root of the project.

-Then open the terminal in the directory of the project and run:
+Finally, open the terminal in the directory of the project and run:

 ```bash
 npm install